 - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding.

 - Nausea

 - · Pain in your abdomen

 - Constipation (unable to move bowels)

 - Tiredness

 - Fever

 - Swelling of the hands, feet, or any other part of the body

-- Abnormal bleeding symptoms may be coughing up blood, throwing up blood (may look like

-- coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding.
+- Abnormal bleeding symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding.

-- Pain in the joints
+- · Pain in the joints

 - Headache

 - Rash

-- Dry skin
+- · Dry skin

 - Changes in your pancreas and liver function

-- High blood pressure
+- · High blood pressure

-- Blood clots and events such as stroke and heart attack, which can be life-threatening.
-A blood clot

-in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
-A blood clot in

-your lungs may cause trouble breathing, pain when breathing, and/or chest pain.

 Note: Each of the side effects above was reported in greater than 20% of patients treated with ponatinib.

 All possible side effects are not included.
-Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other medicines in combination.
+Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other drugs in combination.
 Please discuss any concerns or questions with your medical team.